morgan-pernelle/weather-vue/README.md

 Simple weather web app made using the Vue framework and the Open Weather Map's API.

+The app can be used [here](https://weather-vue.vercel.app/), enter a city / country name in the search bar and hit 'Enter'.

 # vue-weather

 This template should help get you started developing with Vue 3 in Vite.